noah-nuebling/mf-xcloc-editor/README.txt

         - Don't have to download Xcode (large)
         - Doesn't have Xcode sidebar which is useless to localizers
+        - All project files are layout out flat in the sidebar, so localizers don't have to search through the folder hierarchy in your project.
         - Allows filtering / searching in strings from *all* project files, which could e.g. help localizers easily reference how a term is localized in other parts of the app.
 (There's no glossary support, but this may be good enough)
         - QuickLook of localization screenshots via Space or Command-Y (Xcode has quicklook